 Gaaiho PDF Reader integrates with AddPDF that lets you create and convert other file formats to PDFs.
-You don’t need to install the AddPDF app and all of Gaaiho’s PDF reader features are available for free.
+You don’t need to install the AddPDF app and all of Gaaiho’s PDF reader features are available in the free version.

 15. Ink PDF

-Ink PDF offers a simple and easy-to-use solution for reading and editing PDFs.
+Ink PDF offers a simple and easy-to-use solution for reading and editing PDF files.
 You can read in single or double-page scroll mode with options like zoom in, zoom out, and full-text scroll.

 With Ink PDF, you can import documents from your local storage, iCloud, emails, or other iPad apps.
-Similarly, you can share PDFs with other iPad apps or save them in your local storage.
+Similarly, you can share PDF format files with other iPad apps or save them in your local storage.
 It doesn’t support direct import and export to other cloud storage.

 Ink PDF supports daytime and night mode for reading in different light conditions.
 In addition, there’s the Paper option that changes the background of your PDF to that of a traditional paper.
 With the Eye Protection option, you can read safely.

-Some PDF readers are good for just reading, others are best for editing, while some are perfect for adding annotations.
-Hence, the best PDF reader to go for depends on the features you want.
+Some PDF readers are good for just reading, other PDF reader apps are best for editing, while some are perfect for adding annotations.
+Hence, the best PDF reader apps for iPad to go for depends on the features you want.